 1) Determine your IT offering

 Our IT support centres around four blocks: NOC, Helpdesk, Network Administration and VITD.
 For our standard white label IT support services we offer NOC and helpdesk.
 However, some clients need third-line and even bespoke support.
 This is where our NetAdmins and VITDs can help.
 Watch our video on the four blocks of managed services to work out which ones you want to incorporate into your white label offering - and where the lines of demarcation are.
 Of course, you'll need to make sure your clients know exactly what you can and can't do for them - if you're not clear from the beginning you might be spending time solving problems at a cost to your business.

 Do you want people in an office available to answer calls professionally or are your customers happy to deal with people rolling out of bed?
 We don't recommend the latter, but of course the former will have additional costs.
 Still, think about when you call a 24/7 helpdesk - you don't want to feel like you're interrupting someone's sleep, but you still want your problem solved.
 Consider how much better your team work in an office, where they're awake and ready to take calls.
 And how reassured your customers will feel with that knowledge.

 They're not the same.
-If you have staff on-call, factor in their next day costs.
+If you have staff on-call, factor in their next day costs and impact.
 If they’re woken up at 3am, do you expect them in the next day?
 What do you think their productivity is going to be like?
 When we started out, we had on-call staff on rotation and we soon had to determine a system.
 Make sure your customers know the standard to expect.
 Genuine 24/7 service is far more reassuring and professional.
 Your client know they're not getting someone rolling out of bed with a woolly brain and cranking up the human error risk.

 4) Make sure your phone system can handle it